guttermonk/mdrs/README.md

 ## Keybindings

 Press `?` at any time to display an interactive help popup with all available keybindings.
+All keybindings are configurable via the config file (see Configuration section).

-### Navigation
+### Default Navigation Keys
 | Key | Action |
 |-----|--------|
 | `↑` `k` `i` | Scroll up |